SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 !!! warning
     Depending on your project setup, the UI5 Tooling tends to have lots of open files at the same time during a build.
 To prevent errors like `EMFILE: too many open files`, we urge custom task implementations to use the [graceful-fs](https://github.com/isaacs/node-graceful-fs#readme) module as a drop-in replacement for the native `fs` module.

+## Helper Class `TaskUtil`

+Custom tasks defining [Specification Version](../Configuration.md#specification-versions) 2.2 or higher have access to an interface of a [TaskUtil](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.tasks.TaskUtil.html) instance.

+In this case, a `taskUtil` object is provided as part of the custom task's [parameters](#task-implementation).
+Depending on the Specification Version of the custom task, a set of helper functions is available to the implementation.
+The lowest required Specification Version for every function is listed in the [TaskUtil API reference](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.tasks.TaskUtil.html).